-While GPS data was collected for nine (9) Mountain Line routes, this transition analysis evaluated all ten (10) fixed service routes.
+This transition analysis evaluated all ten (10) fixed service routes.
 As stated previously, data was not able to be collected for the seasonal Mountain Express route; however, for the purpose of ensuring enough ZEB buses are transitioned into the fleet for each scenario, Route 8 operating efficiencies were used to estimate the Mountain Express energy use.
-Route 8 was selected to estimate the Mountain Express energy use because it was modeled to have the highest energy use among 35' bus routes, and the Mountain Express route is predicted to have a similar high energy use due to the high speeds, grade, and elevation characterized by the route.
-Mountain Line will be collecting data from the Mountain Express route and CTE will complete route analysis as the route is now operational for the season.
-Results will be provided in an addendum to Mountain Line.
+Route 8 was selected to estimate the Mountain Express energy use because it was modeled to have the highest energy use among 35' bus routes, and the Mountain Express route was predicted to have a similar high energy use due to the high speeds, grade, and elevation characterized by the route.
+Mountain Line collected data from the Mountain Express route once it became operational for the season, and CTE provided a route analysis to Mountain Line.